 We are delighted to offer on this day the workshops that were originally scheduled for the Spring Conference 2020!
 You can register for one of the following items:

-3) MAPPING THE INTERNAL LANDSCAPE: GETTING TO THE CORE OF WORK-RELATED STRESS AND PERFORMANCE PRESSURE
+2) MAPPING THE INTERNAL LANDSCAPE: GETTING TO THE CORE OF WORK-RELATED STRESS AND PERFORMANCE PRESSURE (Max.
+11 participants)

 / Dr. Anna Tijsseling (Academic Authenticity)

-– Raising awareness to repetitive self-defeating internal dynamics
+– Raising awareness of repetitive self-defeating internal dynamics

 – Enhancing your skills in nurturing self-empathy